MicrosoftDocs/quantum-docs/azure-quantum/how-to-guides/create-quantum-workspaces-with-the-azure-portal.md

+---
+title: Create quantum workspaces with the Azure portal
+description: This guide will show you how to create resource groups and quantum workspaces with the Azure portal to start executing your quantum applications in Azure Quantum.
+author: KittyYeungQ
+ms.author: kitty
+ms.date: 06/29/2020
+ms.topic: article
+uid: microsoft.azure.quantum.workspaces-portal
+---

 # Create quantum workspaces with the Azure portal

 This guide will show you how to create resource groups and quantum workspaces